 Which bugs me because Augustine of Hippo, when he was a Manichean still, cited the fact that the Old Testament depicted an Emotional God who changes as what he was mainly uncomfortable with, and why he was drawn to sects that depicted that God as Evil.
 It was Ambrose convincing him those changes could be allegorised away that convinced him to convert to "Orthodox" Christianity.

 Malachi's point had nothing to do with whether or not what God permits us to do can change.
 It mostly has to do with that He keeps His Word.
-God repents of things often in the Old Testament, but when He swears an oath He won't Repent.
+God repents of things often in the Old Testament (Repent means a change of mind), but when He swears an oath He won't Repent.

 So to point out the absurdity of this misuse I created the following Image via Meme Generator.